nkryptd/expressvpnRandomizer/README.md

     $ chmod 700 /path/to/expressVpnRandomizer.sh

 3.)
-Test the script once your system so you can see any errors, before running the crontab
+Test the script once on your system before running the crontab, so you can see any errors if there are any.

     $ ./path/to/expressVpnRandomizer.sh